S h a r e

 Martin believes the greatest benefit to the business has been the level of employee satisfaction.
 “It has been a significant gain for our employees,” he says.

 “It’s a strong message for us to deliver to clients.
 When we are telling our customers that we think they should change to EVs we can demonstrate the benefits because we have done it.
 So there’s an important degree of actual EV knowledge – we have practical, hands-on experience rather than just talking about electrification hypothetically.
-I also think that, as an early adopter, it will give us an advantage over our competitors.”
+I also think that, as an early adopter, gave us a distinct advantage over our competitors.”

 So what’s the advice to other businesses considering electrifying their fleets?